David-Durst/embeddedHaskellAetherling/theory/Types.md

 The second diagram shows the hardware perspective: what elements of the sequence will be materialized on which clock cycles.
 It does this by flattening the `SSeq`s and `TSeq`s.
 The `SSeq 6 Int` materializes all six elements on the first clock cycle.
+Note that the `0` in the below table indicates the element with value `0`, not time `0`.
+The hardware perspective diagram does not have labels on the axes.

 ![SSeq 6 Int Table](other_diagrams/types/seq6/sseq6_table.png "SSeq 6 Int Table")

 Note that, until the nested `Seq` example below, there is no flattening to demonstrate with this diagram.

 ## Flat TSeq With No Invalids
-The above `Seq 6 Int` can be converted to an `TSeq 6 0 Int` with six integers on six clock cycle.
+The above `Seq 6 Int` can be converted to an `TSeq 6 0 Int` with six integers on six clock cycles.
 Just as with the `SSeq 6 Int` example, there are two diagrams.

 The first diagram shows the nested structure of the Aetherling type.